-In order to use our online registration renewal service, your insurance information for your car or truck must be "on file" with the Department of Motor Vehicles.
-(This means that you have a current Florida insurance policy for your car or truck written by a Florida agent who regularly notifies the Department of Motor Vehicles of your continued insurance coverage.)
+In order to use our online registration renewal service, your insurance information for your car or truck must be "on file" with the Department of Motor Vehicles (DMV).
+(This means you have a current Florida insurance policy for your car or truck written by a Florida agent who regularly notifies the DMV of your continued insurance coverage.)

-Visit our online registration renewal service within 3 months of your expiration month to confirm your insurance is "on file".
+Visit our online registration renewal service within three months of your expiration month to confirm your insurance is "on file."
 If renewing by mail, you must complete the insurance affidavit on the back of your renewal notice(s) for any motor vehicles that require it.
 (Refer to the special message area of the notice for details.)

 If renewing in person, you must always be prepared to present a current Florida insurance card or the complete policy for all motor vehicles being renewed.
-The card/policy must include the policy number, state of issuance, expiration date and a listing of vehicles covered by VIN.
+The card/policy must include the policy number, state of issuance, and expiration date and must list the vehicle identification number (VIN) of covered vehicles.

-Why does my renewal notice say that my insurance is not on file?
+Why does my renewal notice say my insurance is not on file?